What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 The Pfizer-BioNTech COVID-19 vaccine includes the following ingredients:

 - Sugar: helps the molecules keep their shape during freezing.
-The following sugars are in the Pfizer-BioNTech COVID-19 vaccine: sucrose (table sugar).

 For a simple breakdown of the ingredients in the Pfizer-BioNTech COVID-19 vaccine, see this infographic here.